 Volunteers who will comfortably and confidently interact with patients/visitors in the Perioperative Department; providing updated information on their scheduled surgery (scheduled time, delays, progress), directions to various hospital locations, and be an overall comfort and support to our patients/visitors.

 A volunteer who will be comfortable with guiding patients/visitors into the pre-op and post-op areas of the department; at all times respecting the staff involved in the patient's care and the confidentiality of other patients in the department.
-Openings available from early morning until 5 pm—weekdays.
+Openings are available from early morning until 5:00 pm on weekdays.